18 Mar 2015

 Leah Bowman, Senior Solicitor, looks at the role of Collaboration in Family Law Disputes.

 The availability of different methods of resolving a dispute, mean that fewer people are seeking a right of recourse to the court, particularly in family law related matters.
 Court actions can be costly, and the outcome may be one that neither party particularly desires.
 In addition, the adversarial nature of the court process can further entrench parties’ positions, which is unlikely to assist the parties in being able to move forward, particularly when they require to co parent a child.
 As discussed in an earlier article, Mediation in Family Law Disputes 24th December 2014, there are a range of Dispute Resolution options.
-The aforesaid article focussed on Mediation.
+The aforesaid article focused on Mediation.
 Collaboration is another method of Dispute Resolution.

 Collaboration is a relatively new model of Family Law Dispute Resolution.
 In the collaborative process, each client instructs their own collaboratively trained family practitioner, to advise and assist in negotiating an agreement on all issues.
 The Collaborative Family Law process can be suitable for all types of disputes including, but not limited to, separation and divorce, child related matters, Pre-nuptial Agreements and Cohabitation Agreements.
 The Solicitor’s job is to help the parties settle the case.
 All participants agree to work together respectfully, honestly and in good faith, in order to try and meet the legitimate aims and aspirations of each client.
 All of the negotiations take place in a series of “four-way” settlement meetings, at which both clients and Solicitors attend.
 At the beginning of the process, all parties (clients and Solicitors) sign a binding agreement to disclose all documents and information that relate to the issues in dispute.
 By signing up to the process, the parties agree that they will provide all information as early as possible, as fully as possible and voluntarily.
 The parties also sign an agreement to say that they will not litigate, and thus, the threat of going to court is removed.
 If either client decides to litigate, then both collaborative Solicitors must withdraw from acting, and each party will have to engage new representation.